ronaldoussoren/asl/doc/index.rst

 =================================

-This package implements bindings to the ASL library on Mac OS X 10.4 or later.
+This package implements bindings to the ASL library on macOS 10.4 or later.
 The ASL library is a low-level logging library, meant as a replacement for the syslog API.